Art is a specific empathic healing practice

 I was also able to spend significant time away from the needs of others, and to focus on the exact ways that I wanted to express myself.
 Art gave me a way to utilize my intense Einfühlung capacities in a safe, intentional, manageable, and tangible way.
 Art and music helped me learn about myself as an individual, and they helped me develop grounded intrapersonal empathic skills.

-Artistic expression is a specific healing practice for empaths – and it’s also a wonderful way for people with currently low emotional and intrapersonal awareness to engage with and develop their interior lives and their emotional awareness.
+Artistic expression is a specific healing practice for hyper-empathic people – and it’s also a wonderful way for people with currently low emotional and intrapersonal awareness to engage with and develop their interior lives and their emotional awareness.

 As you search through your home for your artistic practice, don’t be too upset if you don’t find anything except some old art supplies at the back of the closet, covered with a layer of dust, hope, and faint shame.
 Very few of us were raised by artists, and very few of us have ever been able to set aside time for an artistic practice.
 Even my intensely artistic friends have unfinished projects that collect dust for months or even years.
 Modern life is busy and hectic, and there’s always something dragging us away from self-care, from interiority, and from our art.